rackerlabs/design-system/_component_design/text-fields.md

 ### Prefixes and suffixes

-- Prefixes and suffixes can be used to clarify units or to add input in advance.
+Use a prefix or suffix to clarify units or to add input in advance.
+Left justify a prefix; right justify a suffix.

-- Prefixes are left justified in the text field; suffixes are right justified.
-- Text fields can have both prefixes and suffixes.
+A text field can have a prefix and a suffix.

 {% endcolumn %}